-Designed as a homage to the famous Rolex diving watches (some people would even call it, um, a Rolex on a very tight budget), the Chr.
+Designed as a kind of homage to the legendary Rolex divers (some people would even call it, um, a Rolex on, um, a very tight budget), the Chr.
 Ward C61 Trident-Pro gives you almost everything that you can expect from your first diving companion: an elegant unidirectional rotating bezel with dive timer, a set of large hour markers covered with Superluminova that look white in broad daylight (and is extremely contrast on the timekeeper’s black dial with stamped “waves” pattern), but emits the familiar greenish light at night, and, of course, a pair of broad, easily readable hour and minute hands.

 As I have already mentioned in the first paragraph of this brief review, the new wristwatch is delivered in a reworked body, which is visibly smaller than the previous iteration of the Trident.